shaunzzhou/markdown2pdf-mcp/README.md

 ### Default Output Path

-You can configure the default output path in your MCP settings file:
+You can configure the default absolute output path in your MCP settings file.
+If it doesn't exist, it will save the file to $HOME:

 ```json
 {